srstevenson/xdg-base-dirs/README.rst

 ``xdg`` is a tiny Python module which provides the variables defined by the `XDG Base Directory Specification`_, to save you from duplicating the same snippet of logic in every Python utility you write that deals with user cache, configuration, or data files.
-It has no external dependencies and supports Python 2 and 3.
+It has no external dependencies.

 .. _`XDG Base Directory Specification`: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html